 On Mastodon, you can already only ask the people who are following you.
 Disabling replies leads to public posts with questions you can’t answer.

-in reply to Eugen Rochko • • •markus sagebiel
+in reply to Eugen Rochko • • •sagebiel

 in reply to Eugen Rochko • • •Jorges